syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Cell-Types/How-to-Include-an-Icon-in-the-Column-Header.md

 ---
 layout: post
-title: How-to-Include-an-Icon-in-the-Column-Header | Windows Forms | Syncfusion
+title: Cell Types in GridControl
 description: how to include an icon in the column header
 platform: windowsforms
 control: Grid